Dawn Breaks Behind the Eyes

-Synopsis
+Plot

 Dieter and Margot Menliff, in an unhappy marriage, visit an old castle that Margot has just inherited.
 When they arrive, Dieter explores the basement, while Margot examines the rest of the castle.
 Dieter sees something in the cellar that causes him to drop his keys and flee.
 Margot has a vision in a dusty mirror.
 Halfway through the film, a second couple, Eva Ziehnagel and Gregor Grause, is introduced.